jonkesler/budgetTracker/README.md

 Next, install the application dependencies.

-        With Visual Studio, navigate to the WorkOutTracker directory created when you cloned the Repository.
+        With Visual Studio, navigate to the budgetTracker directory created when you cloned the Repository.
         Right click on the server.js file and open a terminal. run npm install

-Finally, run the node server locally.
+Now, run the application in node.

-        node server
+        npm start

-Now, open the local application on port 3000 at the URL: `http://localhost:3000`.
+Finally, open the local application on port 3000 at the URL: `http://localhost:3000`.

-**Enjoy your Workout!**
+**Happy budgeting!**

 ## Demo

-A demo of the Workout Tracker application can be found [here](https://jkeslerworkouttracker.herokuapp.com/).
+A demo of the Workout Tracker application can be found [here] *no herokupapp for Mongo*(https://jkeslerworkouttracker.herokuapp.com/).